-- 1.1 Is committed to enabling equality of opportunity, equity, and celebrating the diversity and cultures of our students, staff, governors, partners and the community we serve. - 1.2 Aims to have a workforce representative of our students' diversity and the community we serve. - 1.3 Recognises the potential in all people, and aims to recruit from as wide and diverse a pool of talent as possible. - 1.4 Will ensure that the language used, behaviour and actions of all staff, students, governors, partners, visitors, and contractors will reflect the core values of the College. - 1.5-Will make all staff, students, governors, partners, visitors, and contractors aware of our Equality, Diversity & Inclusion (EDI) core values and commitment as set out in this Policy.
+- 1.1 Is committed to enabling equality of opportunity, achieving equity and creating opportunities to celebrate the diversity and cultures of our students, staff, governors, partners, employers and the community we serve. - 1.2 Aims to have a workforce representative of our students' diversity and the community we serve. - 1.3 Recognises the potential in all people, and aims to recruit from as wide and diverse a pool of talent as possible. - 1.4 Will ensure that the language used, behaviour and actions of all staff, students, governors, partners, visitors, and contractors reflects the core values of the College. - 1.5 Will make all staff, students, governors, partners, visitors, and contractors aware of our Equality, Diversity & Inclusion (EDI) core values and commitment as set out in this Policy.